Learning a Joint Embedding of Multiple Satellite Sensors: A Case Study for Lake Ice Monitoring: Methodology

-To perform fusion, the domain gap between the heterogeneous inputs that stem from satellite sensors operating at very different wavelengths (optical, radar) and spatial resolutions (10 to 375m), need to be bridged.
+To perform fusion, the domain gap between the heterogeneous inputs that stem from satellite sensors operating at very different wavelengths (optical, radar) and spatial resolutions (20 to 375m), need to be bridged.
 We achieve this by learning a shared, intermediate representation, along with individual encoders (a.k.a.\ "embedding function") to transform the data of each sensor to that representation (the common "embedding", abbreviated as "Emb" in Fig.~\ref{fig:2step}).
 The overall architecture consists of an individual branch per sensor to map different inputs to a shared "feature map" and a shared block with the same weights for all sensors to further abstract that feature map into the final representation that serves as the basis for the output predictions.

 \textit{Encoders: } At first, the input image is encoded into intermediate features that, on the one hand, can be derived from any of the input sensors and, on the other hand, preserve the information needed to differentiate the frozen and non-frozen states.
-For the MODIS and VIIRS branches, with their low spatial resolutions that do not call for texture analysis, we use a simple $1 \times 1$ convolution (conv) layer as encoder.
-On the contrary, the S1-SAR branch has much higher spatial resolution and must be able to learn texture and context features over spatial neighbourhoods of multiple pixels.
-Our encoder is a CNN inspired by U-net~\cite{RonnebergerFB15}, with leaky ReLU~\cite{leakyReLU2015} activations, except for the last layer that uses a sigmoid activation.
+For the MODIS and VIIRS branches, with their low spatial resolutions that do not call for texture analysis, we use a simple $1 \times 1$ convolution (Conv) layer as the encoder.
+On the contrary, the S1-SAR branch has a much higher spatial resolution and must be able to learn texture and context features over spatial neighbourhoods of multiple pixels.
+Our encoder is a CNN inspired by U-net~\cite{RonnebergerFB15}, with leaky ReLU~\cite{leakyReLU2015} activation.
 See Fig.~\ref{fig:sar_encoder}.

 \textit{Shared block: }The per-sensor branches, which one might interpret as a "pre-processing" into a common feature space, are followed by a shared block to optimise the features for the downstream task of lake ice monitoring.
 That block consists of a shallow network with $1\!\times\!1$ convolution and concatenation layers, see Fig.~\ref{fig:2step}.
-Also, in this block all weights are learnt from data.
+Also, in this block, all weights are learnt from data.
 Its output is the deep embedding (Emb), with a uniform size of $12\!\times\!12\!\times\!32$.
 It serves as input for the second step, described in Section~\ref{sec:2-step_step2}.